icylace/CursorRuler/README.md

 ### Known Minor Bug

 If CursorRuler is added to the "ignored_packages" list in the user preferences then upon saving the preferences any open files that have cursor rulers on them will retain those rulers as permanent static rulers.
-The only way to remove those static rulers would be to either no longer ignore the plugin or reopen the file.
+The only way to remove those static rulers would be to either no longer ignore the plugin or reopen the files that are affected.